Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 if (atts == null)
 ```

-To cover all the branches related to this conditions, two test were created:
+To cover all the branches related to this condition, two tests were created:
 - `startXmlElementWithAtts`: the given `atts` to the function is not null;
 - `startXmlElementNoAtts`: the given `atts` to the function is null;

-Yet, this test performs the following assertions:
+This test performs the following assertions:

 ```java
 // startXmlElementWithAtts